ehmicky/wild-wild-path/README.md

 There are two equivalent formats for queries: strings and arrays.

-- Query [strings](#query-strings) are friendlier to CLI usage, more expressive and easier to serialize.
+- Query [strings](#query-strings) are friendlier to CLI usage, more expressive, and easier to serialize.
-- Query [arrays](#query-arrays) are friendlier to programmatic usage, faster, and do not require escaping.
-They should be used when the input is dynamic or user-provided to prevent injection attacks.
+- Query [arrays](#query-arrays) are friendlier to programmatic usage, and faster.
+Also, they do not require escaping, so they should be used when the input is dynamic or user-provided to prevent injection attacks.

 [`wild-wild-parser`](https://github.com/ehmicky/wild-wild-parser) can be used to convert between both formats, or to compare queries.